knmcguire/o3de_roboball/Doc/roboball_tutorial_1.md

 Then do the following:

-* On the scene or Entity editor, do ctrl + right mouse click or ctrl+..dd.d
+* On the scene or Entity editor, do `Ctrl + right mouseclick` and select Create Entity or `Ctrl+Alt+N`
-* Select "Create new Entity"
-* Select the new entity and rename it to 'RoboBall'
+* Select the newly created entity and rename it to 'RoboBall' in the inspector